kusum-bhattarai/No_Chess.com/README.md

 # No_Chess.com

 ## Overview
 This is a simple terminal-based chess game implemented using the `python-chess` library.
 The game allows players to view the board, make legal moves, and check for conditions like check, checkmate, and stalemate.
-It is designed for fun and learning,capable of giving move recommendations and analysis(in future).
-Since chess.com only allows one free game review per day, this will help beginners analyze and mess with as many games as they want.
+It is designed for fun and learning,capable of giving move recommendations and analysis.
+Since chess.com only allows one free game review per day, this will help beginners analyze, review and mess with as many games as they want.
 (Beginners like me lol)

 ## Features
 - **Display Board:** Prints the chessboard in the terminal with Unicode piece symbols.